Updated: June 11, 2021 Reviewed by Adel Karsou, clinical lab scientist

 Miracle of Love, Inc.

-MinuteClinic is a low-cost clinic located within CVS that provides treatment for minor illnesses, injuries and skin conditions, as well as vaccinations and STD screenings for those aged 18 and over.
+MinuteClinic is a low-cost clinic located within CVS that provides treatment for minor illnesses, injuries and skin conditions, as well as vaccinations and STD screenings for those age 18 and over.
 STDs that patients can be screened for include chlamydia, gonorrhea, hepatitis, and syphilis.
 Those who test positive for chlamydia and gonorrhea can receive treatment at this clinic, while those who test positive for other STDs may be directed to another healthcare provider.
-Walk-ins are accepted, and wait times vary widely.
+Walk-ins are accepted, and wait times vary.
 Some clinics allow patients to book appointments for faster service.